 Enhancing Understanding of Bat and Bird Activities and Fatality Risk

 Relationship between bat acoustic activity and collision fatalities: Pair pre-construction bat acoustic activity surveys with publicly available fatality estimates from the same wind facilities to evaluate the ability of pre-construction acoustic activity to predict bat collision risk.
+View 2019 journal publication.

-*New in 2020* Investigating of the effect of insects on bat fatalities at wind turbines: Develop the first phase of a project – a detailed study design – to evaluate whether UV light will attract insects away from the rotor swept area of wind turbines and reduce bat activity and collision risk.
+Investigating of the effect of insects on bat fatalities at wind turbines: Develop the first phase of a project – a detailed study design – to evaluate whether UV light will attract insects away from the rotor swept area of wind turbines and reduce bat activity and collision risk.

 Refining Smart Curtailment Practices for Bats

 Using local and regional weather data to improve smart curtailment strategies for bats: Scope the feasibility of using bat fatality models developed with machine learning technology and regional weather data to provide targeted, proactive turbine curtailments, resulting in reduced bat fatalities and reduced production losses.
+View report.

 Comparing the effectiveness of curtailment strategies in reducing bat fatalities: Compile data from post construction monitoring studies contributed to the American Wind Wildlife Information Center (AWWIC) to evaluate species-specific variation in bat fatalities among different curtailment regimes.
+View journal publication.

 Refining Eagle Fatality Estimates and Informed Curtailment

-*Continuing in 2020* Using machine learning to model eagle behavior and improve turbine curtailment strategies: Develop turbine-specific algorithms that incorporate eagle flight behavior recorded by camera-based detection systems into curtailment decisions to improve curtailment algorithms for these systems and ultimately reduce eagle collision risk.
+Using machine learning to model eagle behavior and improve turbine curtailment strategies: Develop turbine-specific algorithms that incorporate eagle flight behavior recorded by camera-based detection systems into curtailment decisions to improve curtailment algorithms for these systems and ultimately reduce eagle collision risk.

-*Continuing in 2020* Improving adjustments for raptor carcass persistence: Analyze regional variation in persistence of game bird versus raptor carcasses used in carcass persistence trials to produce more accurate estimates of fatalities of eagles and other raptors.
+Improving adjustments for raptor carcass persistence: Analyze regional variation in persistence of game bird versus raptor carcasses used in carcass persistence trials to produce more accurate estimates of fatalities of eagles and other raptors.

 Evaluating Habitat-Based Impacts for Grouse